jemc/slides-pony/source.md

 %% So, why do we want concurrency?

-%% Well, it turns out that just prepping our application for concurrency isn't enough to get any *direct* benefits, though as we discussed, it allows our code to be run in a *parallel and/or scheduled* way, and *that* in turn can give us some very important benefits:
+%% Well, it turns out that just prepping our application for concurrency isn't enough to get any *direct* benefits, though as we discussed, it allows our code to be run in *parallel*, and *that* in turn can give us some very important benefits:

 Concurrency alone isn't enough, but...